cardano-scaling/hydra/docs/docs/configuration.md

 :::

-:::warning Invalid Close and Contest Transactions
+:::warning Invalid `Close` and `Contest` transactions

 Depending on the contestation period value and the network conditions, `Close` and `Contest` transactions could become invalid and be silently rejected by the `cardano-node` to which they have been submitted.
 This can happen, for example, if:
-* The network is congested, with lot of transactions waiting to be included in a block,
+* The network is congested with many transactions waiting to be included in a block
 * The node's connectivity to the network drops and the transaction is not propagated to block producers fast enough.